2025-2026 Grant/Scholarship Information

 Professional Development Grants for Individual Members

-Professional Development Grants are intended to provide licensed educators, education support professionals (ESPs**) and higher education faculty of colleges and universities with opportunities to take the lead in acquiring and sharing new skills and knowledge.
-These skills might include new instructional ideas, technology, working with parents, attending a conference, etc. You may request a grant to acquire these skills and share your new learnings with your colleagues.
+Professional Development Grants are intended to provide education support professionals (ESPs*), higher education faculty** of colleges and universities, and licensed educators*** with opportunities to take the lead in acquiring and/or sharing new skills and knowledge.
+For example, new instructional tactics, use of technology or working with a caregiver.
+Applicants may request a grant to acquire these skills and share what you learn with your colleagues.

-For higher education faculty applicants, it is suggested that faculty seek in-kind funds to help finance the venture.
+It is suggested that all applicants seek in-kind funds to help finance the venture.
 Recipients of the higher education faculty grant must pay for all grant expenses out-of-pocket, and then submit receipts to the Education Minnesota Foundation for reimbursement.

 Professional Development Grants for Groups of Members